Who’s Frida Kahlo? A Proud Mexican Artist.

 Frieda

-Frida held many jobs in her adolescents, although work was hard to find.
+Frida held many jobs in her adolescence, although work was hard to find.

 While she hoped to one day be able to afford her dreams of traveling abroad, her earnings were mostly used to contribute to her family’s income.